5 Successful Brand Ambassador Program Examples (incl. Lululemon, Red Bull, Harley Davidson)

 Lululemon’s Ambassador Program

 Athleisure brand Lululemon is the gold-standard in community-driven marketing and retail.
-Their community strategy has been massively successful leading to nearly $4 billion in revenue in 2019 alone (while keeping acquisition costs significantly below Nike’s).
+Their community strategy has been massively successful leading to over $4 billion in revenue in 2021 alone (while keeping acquisition costs significantly below Nike’s).

 Lesson Learned: A community strategy that targets specific, localized communities and appeals to them in the physical world (as opposed to only in the digital) can have a major impact on revenue and brand value.